presented by Howard County Library System and the Howard County Public School System

 - The moderator asks questions about the books.
 The moderator reads each question only two times.

 - The Battle includes at least one question about each book.

 - Four different types of questions may be asked (see p.
-5).
+5 of Coach’s Handbook).

 - Teams have 30 seconds to quietly discuss and record their answers.
-The scribe (team member designated to write the answer) writes the title and author on an answer sheet.
+The scribe (team member designated to write the answer) circles the title and author on an answer card.
+The answer sheets will feature numbers associated with books and letters associated with authors that students are to circle.
+Teams will be given a reference sheet listing the titles and authors associated with the numbers/letters in their team packet that was placed in their grid.
+See example below and pages 12 and 13 of the Coach’s Handbook for more information.
 Answers are strictly from memory.
 No notes or books may be used.

 - When the 30 seconds are up, time is called, all pencils must be put down, and the answer sheets must be held up by the scribe to be collected by a volunteer.
 Even if the team did not record an answer, the blank answer sheet will still be collected.

 - After the answer sheets are collected and delivered to the scorekeeper’s table, the moderator announces the answer to the audience.